Lindsay Falvey: Biography

 During his initial degree, he took various in-term and vacation jobs, including labouring and mustering cattle at Douglas-Daly Experiment Station in the Northern Territory of Australia, while also taking a Methodist Local Preaching qualification with The Reverend Dr. A. Harold Wood at Deepdene Methodist Church.
 He worked for the Federal Government in Darwin, from where he conducted research and other work on the Douglas-Daly Experiment Station for five years.
 Disrupted by Cyclone Tracy on Christmas Eve 1974, Falvey entered international development suited to his perceived vocation of research into farmers raising livestock as an alternative to growing opium in the northern Thailand highlands.
 This research uncovered a primary sodium deficiency through much of the region.
-After five years Falvey joined a small commercial cooperative delivering international aid for rural development which became known as MPW Australia, of which he soon became Managing Director.
-With contributions from his professional colleagues, MPW grew into a sizable consulting company which was eventually purchased by the Australian Securities Exchange listed Coffey International to become Coffey-MPW, of which he was Managing Director until 1993.
+After five years Falvey joined a small commercial cooperative delivering international aid for rural development which became known as MPW Australia, of which he soon became managing director.
+With contributions from his professional colleagues, MPW grew into a sizeable consulting company which was eventually purchased by the Australian Securities Exchange listed Coffey International to become Coffey-MPW, of which he was Managing Director until 1993.
 During this consulting period, he maintained an active academic interest and published regularly in scientific journals, while also working in some 20 countries.
-His first books, on 'Cattle in northern Thailand' and 'Working Animals' were published in this period.
+His first books, on Cattle ... in northern Thailand' and Working Animals were published in this period.

 In 1995, he was invited by the University of Melbourne to the role of Dean of a combined faculty over eight campuses with the task of merging the six colleges of the Victorian College of Agriculture and Horticulture with the university's departments related to agriculture and forestry.
-This ' merger' was more of a takeover, and only the Burnley and Dookie campus remain with the university in 2021, with the other campuses being moved to the TAFE sector fairly rapidly after the merger.
+This "merger" was more of a takeover, and only the Burnley and Dookie campus remained with the university in 2021, with the other campuses being moved to the TAFE sector fairly rapidly after the merger.
 The merger period was a brutal period for former VCAH staff, with many long-serving staff having their employment terminated because they did not fit the university teaching-research ideal.
 Many staff felt as if they had been sold-out by VCAH management.

 After completing the merger, he stepped down as Dean while retaining the Chair of Agriculture.
 Falvey was awarded a doctorate of agricultural science by the University of Melbourne in 2004 for a 1,500-page combined selection from his books and papers which revealed a new evolving philosophy of international agricultural development over some thirty years.

-He is a Foundation Director of Hassad Australia, Board Chair of the International Livestock Research Institute, Chair of the Selection Panel for the World Prize in International Integrated Development, and assists Thaksin University in Songkhla Thailand.
+He is a Foundation Director of Hassad Australia, Board Chair of the International Livestock Research Institute, Chair of the Selection Panel for the World Prize in International Integrated Development, and assists Thaksin University in Songkhla, Thailand.